mcw-rcc/mcw-rcc.github.io/docs/software/alphafold.md

 # AlphaFold

-!!! info "Updates"
-    03/06/2023: Version 2.3.1 Adds new `--cpus` option to speed up tasks: <https://github.com/deepmind/alphafold/releases/tag/v2.3.0>
-    RCC is using this fork of alphafold to add singularity support: <https://github.com/dialvarezs/alphafold>

 AlphaFold can accurately predict 3D models of protein structures and is accelerating research in nearly every field of biology.

 ***- [Deepmind](https://www.deepmind.com/research/highlighted-research/alphafold)***